appukuttan-shailesh/SCKAN-Compare/docs/installation.rst

 Development install
 -------------------
-If you wish to contribute to the development of sckan-Compare, the easiest way of setting up your environment would be as follows::
+If you wish to contribute to the development of SCKAN-Compare, the easiest way of setting up your environment would be as follows::

    git clone https://github.com/SPARC-FAIR-Codeathon/2023-team-4